madnuttah/unbound-docker/doc/DETAILS.md

 Due to the restricted environment of the image, it's not possible to just map and access the redis server's socket but need to use a "proxy" container which provides access to both containers, `unbound` as well as `unbound-db`, so there's an additional busybox container providing the socket in an own volume.

 Extend your **existing** `docker-compose.yaml` `server:` section with the content of [`this snippet`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/docker-compose_snippet.yaml).
-The loading order of the modules is also important, `cachedb` has to be loaded before `iterator`.
+The loading order of the modules is also important, `cachedb` has to be loaded before `iterator`and after `validator`.

 ```
 server:
-  module-config: "cachedb validator iterator"
+  module-config: "validator cachedb iterator"
 ```

 Create a new mountpoint like `../unbound-db/`, make it available via `fstab` and place this [`redis.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/redis.conf) there.

 Create a new entry for cachedb in your `unbound.conf` with the content of this [`cachedb.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/cachedb.conf) or put the file in your `conf.d` directory if you use the structured directories.

+If using structured directories uncomment the line `include: "/usr/local/unbound/conf.d/*.conf"` of this [`unbound.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/usr/local/unbound/unbound.conf).

 You can verify the connection to redis in the `unbound.log` or by typing `docker logs unbound` in the shell: